Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-The first common preference is the \textbf{minimal-budget preference} in reasoning.
-When reasoning about the same problem, LLMs may produce either detailed or concise reasoning processes, each incurring a different computational budget.
-The minimal-budget preference aims to guide LLMs toward selecting reasoning paths that require the least computation while still ensuring answer correctness.
-Park et al. \cite{park-etal-2024-disentangling} incorporate a length penalty into the DPO objective to encourage concise reasoning.
-L1 \cite{aggarwal2025l} introduces a novel RL method, Length-Controlled Policy Optimization (LCPO), which enforces user-specified length constraints.
-Han et al. \cite{chen2025tokenbudget} propose a token-budget-aware reasoning framework that adapts reasoning length to problem complexity, and budget guidance \cite{li2025steeringllmthinkingbudget} adopts a similiar idea.
-AutoRule \cite{AutoRule} designs a method to automatically extract reasoning patterns from human responses, thereby training LLMs to exhibit clearer and more structured reasoning preferences.
+A primary preference is minimal-budget reasoning.
+For the same problem, LLMs may produce detailed or concise reasoning, incurring different computational costs.
+Minimal-budget preference guides models to select shorter reasoning paths while maintaining correctness.
+Park et al. \cite{park-etal-2024-disentangling} add a length penalty to the DPO objective to encourage conciseness.
+L1 \cite{aggarwal2025l} proposes Length-Controlled Policy Optimization to enforce user-specified length limits.
+Han et al. \cite{chen2025tokenbudget} introduce a token-budget-aware framework that adapts reasoning length to problem complexity, echoed by budget guidance \cite{li2025steeringllmthinkingbudget}.
+AutoRule \cite{AutoRule} automatically extracts human reasoning patterns to train LLMs toward clearer, more structured reasoning preferences.